FlixFix/smart-coffee/docs/pico.md

 * **pin_sensor_tank**: The pin number of the pin used for the tank temperature sensor
 * **pin_sensor_ref**: The pin number of the pin used for the reference temperature sensor

+### PID control
+The PID control works based on the configurable P, I, and D values.
+Besides, a crude cold-start detection is implemented based on **cold_start_threshold** and **cold_start_temp_diff**.
+These values can only be configured by flashing the PICO software.
+When the tank temperature has a difference >= **cold_start_threshold**, a cold start is detected by the software.
+In this case the machine will keep heating up until the tank temperature is within a range of **cold_start_temp_diff** from the anticipated brewing temperature and then reset the pid.
+This results in a pretty smooth temperature curve and very short heating times of the machine up to reaching the anticipated brewing temperature.

 ## Logging
 The logging can take place at two different stages depending on your needs